gagoar/codeowners-generator/README.md

 npm -g install codeowners-generator
 ```

-This will make the `alo` command available in your terminal.
+This will make the `codeowners-generator` command available in your terminal.

 ```sh
 codeowners-generator --help